FraudBlogger.com

 You Should Have Charged Me Sooner

-Don Reinhard is asking the U.S. District Court in Florida to dismiss mortgage fraud charges made against him by the Securities and Exchange Commission because he claims that authorities waited too long past the two-year statute of limitations to charge him.
+Don Reinhard is asking the U.S. District Court in Florida to dismiss mortgage fraud charges made against

 read story from The St. Petersburg Times